robotlolita/robotlolita.github.io/_drafts/were-doing-it-all-wrong.md

 [voiced my complaints about this](https://twitter.com/robotlolita/status/433042231021563905) which generated an interesting discussion.
-Of course I do agree that people need to be literate about computers, and that they should know how to talk to computers, the whole problem are us, programmers.
+Of course I do agree that people need to be literate about computers, and that they should know how to talk to computers.
+The whole problem are us, programmers.
 We fail as a profession so much, and end up blaming everyone else for *not getting how to play computers*, which **we** shouldn't even be doing to begin with!